dapr/docs/daprdocs/content/en/operations/components/setup-state-store/supported-state-stores/setup-memcached.md

 helm install memcached stable/memcached
 ```

-This will install Memcached into the `default` namespace.
+This installs Memcached into the `default` namespace.
 To interact with Memcached, find the service with: `kubectl get svc memcached`.

 For example, if installing using the example above, the Memcached host address would be: